How to Clean Your POS System

 While cleaning removes visible marks, disinfecting kills germs.
 Put a small amount of alcohol-based cleaner (min.
 60% alcohol) onto a microfiber cloth or soft towel or use alcohol-based wipes.
 Never apply liquids directly to your equipment.
 Never squeeze a cloth or wipe on or over your POS devices- it could cause liquid damage.
 Some cleaners have the power to destroy plastic and rubber components; avoid accidental contact- never use ketone-based solvents, bleach, thinner or trichloroethylene.
 Reference your user’s manual for a list of approved cleaners for your POS devices.

-Clean and disinfect your equipment throughout the day- POS equipment - stationary or handheld - are among the most prominent high-touch surfaces in your restaurant.
+Clean and disinfect your equipment throughout the day- POS equipment - stationary POS registers - are among the most prominent high-touch surfaces in your restaurant.
+Even more so for a grocery store POS system.
 Aim for visible cleanliness to put guests at ease, as well as thoroughly-disinfected surfaces to stop the virus’ spread.